Okipa/laravel-brickables/README.md

 ### Delete a content brick

-Just delete your content brick as you would fo for any other Eloquent model instance :
+Just delete your content brick as you would fo for any other Eloquent model instance:

 ```php
 $brick->delete();